QuadnucYard/radishom/src/backends/std.typ

   )
 }

+/// Creates a sequence of curve points from given points with optional corner rounding
+///
+/// Parameters:
+/// - points: Array of points where each point can be either:
+///   - A simple coordinate pair (x, y)
+///   - An array containing a coordinate pair and a radius for rounded corners
+/// - u: Scaling factor for coordinates
+///
+/// Returns:
+/// Array of curve commands (move and line operations) with coordinates scaled by u
+/// and y-coordinates inverted.
+If a point includes a radius, it generates rounded
+/// corners using _round-corner function.
+///
+/// Example:
+/// ```typst
+/// let points = ((0,0), ((1,1), 0.5), (2,0))
+/// _make-curve(points, 10)
+/// ```
 #let _make-curve(points, u) = {
   let extract(pt) = {
     if type(pt.at(0)) == array { pt.at(0) } else { pt }